Q: When did you join the Inpute team?

 Q: Was the graduate program what you expected?

-Q: Can you give me a summary of your role now and how it’s changed over the last few years?
+Q: Can you give me a summary of your role now and how it’s changed over time?

-Q: What has been the most rewarding project you worked on with Inpute?
+Q: What has been the most rewarding project you’ve worked on?

-Q: What advice would you give those who are interested in pursuing a career with Inputes graduate program?
+Q. What advice would you give those who are interested in pursuing a career with Inpute or the graduate program?

-Q: Can you just tell me a little bit about the company culture?
+Q: Tell me a bit about the company culture at Inpute?

 Apply for our 2021 Graduate Programme today!